imjoseangel/microservice-arquitecture/README.md

 ### 3.2.3.2 Code Testing and Integration Tests on CI

-The most typical tool for Static Analysis and Unit Testing is Sonar, but on CI and mostly for Infrastructure, unit testing are not easy to find.
-If we don't require cool reporting boards, but we want to keep quality, the same `pre-commit` hooks can be reutilized in Continous Integration (Sanity Testing) together with the Integration Tests.
+The most typical tool for Static Analysis and Unit Testing is Sonar.
+On Continuos Integration and mostly for Infrastructure, unit testing are not easy to find.
+If we don't require cool reporting boards, but we want to keep quality, the same `pre-commit` hooks can be reused in Continous Integration (Sanity Testing) together with the Integration Tests.

 There are two nice tools to test our deployments: `molecule` and `inspec`.
 Both are really powerful and good options with low learning curve.
 We will use both for operators and security respectively so is a question of deciding as a team what is the best option for integration testing.
 Both tools can work together and molecule support inspec as assertion tool.